 At the German North Sea Coast forelands and salt marshes in front of the sea dikes contribute significantly to the protection and safety of the artificial coastline.
 In this way the forelands are an important element in the whole coastal protection system.
 The current state of scientific knowledge about the management of forelands is essentially based on experience acquired over generations.
-Therefore there is a need for research to determine the influence of the various parameters effecting accretion or erosion of forelands.
-Within a research programme on the optimization of foreland management, which is sponsored by the German Federal Ministry of Education, Science, Research, and Technology (BMBF), field measurements, physical, and numerical simulations have been carried out to analyse the interaction of waves, currents, sedimentation processes, and maintenance techniques of forelands at the german North Sea Coast.
+Therefore there is a need for research to determine the influence of the various parameters effecting accretion or erosion of forelands considering ecological aspects.
+Within a research programme on the optimisation of foreland management, which is sponsored by the German Federal Ministry of Education, Science, Research, and Technology (BMBF), field measurements, physical, and numerical simulations have been carried out to analyse the interaction of waves, currents, sedimentation processes, as well as design and maintenance techniques of foreland reclamation fields at the German North Sea Coast.